DukeStatSci/github_auth_guide/README.md

     process over.
 See Google for documentation on how to change permissions on your specific OS.

-4.  **I set this up for my container and now it won’t work on stat server (or some other computer)**
+4.  **I set this up for my container and now it won’t work on the stat server (or some other computer)**

     This process, much like git configuration, must be done on each